 To this list of Hamptons Shingle Style Architects, I would also add:

-Formerly married to Christie Brinkley, Peter Cook has family roots which extend over 350 years deep in Hampton's history.
+Formerly married to Christie Brinkley, Peter Cook has family roots that extend over 350 years deep in Hampton’s history.
 Peter was deeply influenced by the shingle style architecture of the late 19th century that was prominent in the New Jersey community where he was brought up, and through an apprenticeship in the Colonial Williamsburg Graphics Arts Department where he developed a great appreciation for the architecture and gardens of Colonial America.

 From 1978 to 1980, Cook spent his summers working as a carpenter and designer for a Bridgehampton builder, and got his first taste of wood frame construction and design, greatly influencing his decision to pursue a career in architecture in the East End.
 Cook does not consider himself strictly a shingle style architect but works with his clients to design the home which best suits their needs and the land upon which it sits.
 From my perspective, his houses incorporate modern elements such as an abundance of natural light into the shingle vernacular.